vramework/vramework-website/content/code.md

   getCookieName: (headers: Record<string, string>) => string
 }

-// These are the core services vramework needs to work. export interface CoreSingletonServices {
+// These are the singleton services vramework needs to work and are long lived / shared across
+// all function invocations
+export interface CoreSingletonServices {
   // This provides the config
   config: CoreConfig